EminemBack/chemical-compatibility-chart-web-app/README.md

 # chemical-compatibility-chart-web-app
-Chemical compatibility matrix app, platform for Kinross-Tasiast Mine users to select and compare hazards for their safety in site
+Chemical Compatibility Matrix App – a platform for Kinross Tasiast Mine users to select and compare chemical hazards to ensure the safe storage of materials on site.